-Gardner, Ford go back-to-back in 9th, Yanks beat A’s 5-4
+Lifelong Yankee fan Mike Ford walks off NY to sink A’s, 5-4

 Athletics: OF Khris Davis returned from paternity leave and batted fifth as the designated hitter.
 He had two hits.

-Yankees: RHP Dellin Betances (right shoulder impingement) returned to New York after facing hitters at the club’s complex in Florida on Saturday.
-He said he’s making progress and expects to throw again Tuesday.
-He’s still uncertain about his timeline for a return to game action. … OF Cameron Maybin (sore left wrist) was held out of the lineup and hasn’t batted in a game since Wednesday.
+Yankees: RHP Luis Severino (lat muscle injury) pitched one-plus inning for Triple-A Scranton/Wilkes-Barre, his first appearance of 2019.
+He allowed a homer and struck out two. … RHP Dellin Betances (right shoulder impingement) returned to New York after facing hitters at the club’s complex in Florida on Saturday.
+He expects to throw again Tuesday and is still uncertain about his timeline for a return to game action. … OF Cameron Maybin (sore left wrist) was held out of the lineup and hasn’t batted in a game since Wednesday.
 Boone hopes he’ll be back in full swing within a few days.

 UP NEXT